eastmallingresearch/Shotgun_metagenomics/Binning/README.md

 There's also humann3 which can do functional analysis - requires full alignment so will take a while to run.
 The default alignment method uses Bowtie2 (which is no longer recommended for alignment) to create BAM files.
-I'll install the default method for testing if it's any use before implementing a more approriate alignment method.
+I'll install the default method for testing if it's any use before implementing a more appropriate alignment method.

+NOTE: I'm not convinced that Humann gives us anything extra compared to Kaiju, certainly not for the complex samples, e.g. soil, that we deal with.
+I have implemented steps to extract protein annotations from Kaiju which I'll add below.
+This will give us exactly the same data as from Humann, but I'll need to implement some of their pathway analysis stuff.

 ### Installation